TaylanCann/Dapper/README.md

 <br>
 <h3> ORM </h3>
 <br>
 ORM is a technique that can access the database, make changes to the data and make queries using object-oriented programming languages.
+The ORM technique, which is a layer between the database and the project, actually serves the SOLID principles by separating the two jobs.